mathemountai/EconMrLong/README.md

 ✔️ **Reset anytime** to start fresh

 👉 **[Go to Flashcard Progress Tracker](Flashcardprogress8.html)**
-Open link in a new browser window.
+Open link in a new tab or browser window.

 ---